The Great Turning: From Empire to Community

 I recall the counsel of a wise elder who told me in my youth, “It is possible to tack a sail boat into the wind, but only once it is in motion.”

 It is essential to step back from time to time.
 Take a breath.
 Look out beyond the immediate horizon to gain perspective on the less visible but inspiring phenomenon of millions of people engaged in building the foundations of local living economies all around the world.
 Read their stories in YES!
-Magazine and reflect in awe and wonder at this epic phenomenon of human commitment to transformation.
+Magazine (link is external) and reflect in awe and wonder at this epic phenomenon of human commitment to transformation.

 If you are drawn to engage with others, keep in mind that there is no magic bullet solution and no one individual is going to resolve the dysfunctions of Wall Street’s misadventures by themself.
 The key is to find opportunities to contribute that fit your distinctive skills, passion, and connections.